Anshul5300/ScheduleBot/README.md

 These are example features that could be added to ScheduleBot in the future.

 ### Integration with online task management tools
-Provide a functionality of syncing tasks from tools like Trello and ClickUp.
+Provide the functionality of syncing tasks from tools like Trello and ClickUp.
 It should help the user to push/pull the tasks to/from the tool.

 ### Collaboration feature
-Add a functionality that allows multiple users to collaborate on a event.
+Add a functionality that allows multiple users to collaborate on an event.

 ### Quick event creation